-Colombia has a high literacy rate.
-This is due to mandatory education until middle school and a strong emphasis on vocational education.
-The public education system is governed by the Ministerio de Educación Nacional (Ministry of National Education).
-However, the standard of public schooling varies widely, tending to lag behind in the more rural areas of the country.
+Colombia has a high literacy rate thanks to mandatory education until middle school and a strong emphasis on vocational education.
+The public education system is governed by the Ministerio de Educación Nacional (Ministry of National Education), but the standard of public schooling does vary rather widely, tending to lag behind in the more rural areas of the country.

 Private schools form an important part of the education system.
 There are also numerous international schools in cities across the country.
 Though there is no specific regulation for or against homeschooling in Colombia, it isn't a common practice.

 The school year generally starts in January and ends in November for public schools.
 Private schools tend to use a different calendar, starting in August or September and finishing in June.